The First World War was imperialistic war. Discuss.

 Imperialistic Causes of WWI.

-After losing to Germany in the Franco-Prussian War, France lost the mineral-rich provinces of Alsace and Lorraine, to Germany.
+After losing to Germany in the Franco-Prussian War, France lost provinces of Alsace and Lorraine Germany.

 2. The Berlin-Baghdad Railway Project (1890s).